pytorch/tutorials/intermediate_source/torchvision_tutorial.rst

 and want to finetune it for your particular classes.
 Here is a possible way of doing it:

 .. code:: python

     import torchvision
     from torchvision.models.detection.faster_rcnn import FastRCNNPredictor

     # load a model pre-trained on COCO
     model = torchvision.models.detection.fasterrcnn_resnet50_fpn(weights="DEFAULT")

     # replace the classifier with a new one, that has
     # num_classes which is user-defined
     num_classes = 2  # 1 class (person) + background
     # get number of input features for the classifier
     in_features = model.roi_heads.box_predictor.cls_score.in_features
     # replace the pre-trained head with a new one
     model.roi_heads.box_predictor = FastRCNNPredictor(in_features, num_classes)

 2 - Modifying the model to add a different backbone
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code:: python

     import torchvision
     from torchvision.models.detection import FasterRCNN
     from torchvision.models.detection.rpn import AnchorGenerator

     # load a pre-trained model for classification and return
     # only the features
     backbone = torchvision.models.mobilenet_v2(weights="DEFAULT").features
-   # FasterRCNN needs to know the number of
+    # ``FasterRCNN`` needs to know the number of
     # output channels in a backbone.
 For mobilenet_v2, it's 1280
     # so we need to add it here
     backbone.out_channels = 1280

     # let's make the RPN generate 5 x 3 anchors per spatial
     # location, with 5 different sizes and 3 different aspect
     # ratios.
 We have a Tuple[Tuple[int]] because each feature
     # map could potentially have different sizes and
     # aspect ratios
+    anchor_generator = AnchorGenerator(
-   anchor_generator = AnchorGenerator(sizes=((32, 64, 128, 256, 512),),
+        sizes=((32, 64, 128, 256, 512),),
-                                      aspect_ratios=((0.5, 1.0, 2.0),))
+        aspect_ratios=((0.5, 1.0, 2.0),)
+    )

     # let's define what are the feature maps that we will
     # use to perform the region of interest cropping, as well as
     # the size of the crop after rescaling.
     # if your backbone returns a Tensor, featmap_names is expected to
     # be [0].
 More generally, the backbone should return an
-   # OrderedDict[Tensor], and in featmap_names you can choose which
+    # ``OrderedDict[Tensor]``, and in ``featmap_names`` you can choose which
     # feature maps to use.
-   roi_pooler = torchvision.ops.MultiScaleRoIAlign(featmap_names=['0'],
+    roi_pooler = torchvision.ops.MultiScaleRoIAlign(
+        featmap_names=['0'],
         output_size=7,
-                                                   sampling_ratio=2)
+        sampling_ratio=2,
+    )

-   # put the pieces together inside a FasterRCNN model
+    # put the pieces together inside a Faster-RCNN model
-   model = FasterRCNN(backbone,
+    model = FasterRCNN(
+        backbone,
         num_classes=2,
         rpn_anchor_generator=anchor_generator,
-                      box_roi_pool=roi_pooler)
+        box_roi_pool=roi_pooler,
+    )

 Object detection and instance segmentation model for PennFudan Dataset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~